Canada Post Rate Change

-Canada Post has announced a postage rate change that will take effect on January 13, 2014.
+In keeping with the Five-Point Action Plan announced by Canada Post in December, there will be a Letter Rate increase taking effect on March 31, 2014.
 This is a regulated change that requires an update to all Canadian mailing systems.

 How to update your postal rates